bugh1/F1-Statistics/README.md

-Formula 1 Statistics, built with React, Redux, Express and MongoDB
+Formula 1 Statistics, built with React, Redux, Express and PostgreSQL